railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Usually invoices are sent by post some days later.
 In this case, the storesperson leaves the item unchanged without generating an invoice.
 Then once per day or once per week the accountant will create the draft invoices based on all the receipts for the day.
-To do that he uses the menu :menuselection:`Stock Management --> Incoming Products --> Generate Draft Invoices on Receptions`.
+To do that he uses the menu :menuselection:`Purchases --> Invoice Control --> Purchase Lines Not Invoiced`.
-He clicks on the action to generate all draft invoices from the list of receipts that haven't yet been invoiced.
+He clicks on the action :guilabel:`Create invoices` to generate all draft invoices from the list of receipts that have not yet been invoiced.

 .. index::
    single: accountant